 Photos and images on this Website are not past or present clients of Money Matters.
 These photos should not be construed as an endorsement of Money Matters or its representatives by any client.

 Statements that “we told our clients to be out of the market in 2008” (or similar statements) refer to recommendations made by Money Matters’ principals while employed at Eagle Strategies, LLC., a different SEC-registered investment adviser.
 The individuals who direct the Money Matters buy, hold, and sell strategy are the same individuals who were responsible to manage a subset of client accounts using the same buy, hold, and sell strategy at Eagle Strategies, LLC until 2008, and also at Cambridge Investment Research Advisors, Inc. (a different SEC-registered investment adviser and broker dealer) from 2009 to 2011.
-Money Matters has been using this same buy, hold, and sell strategy since its inception in 2011. •
+Money Matters has been using this same buy, hold, and sell strategy since its inception in 2011.
+Therefore, any references to Money Matters’ performance or its investment advisory recommendations predating 2011 generally refer to recommendations made by Money Matters’ principals at the respective other firms described above.

 Before 2003, Money Matters was not using the “exit strategy” upon which some of this Website content is based, and clients at that time may have experienced different results.
 Therefore, results prior to that date should not be viewed as indicative of Money Matters’ (or its principals’, investment advisers’, or other representatives’) skill or as a guarantee that clients or prospective clients will achieve similar results.
 This exit strategy is currently being used with Money Matters’ existing clients’ accounts.
 Backtesting was used in creating illustrations prior to 2003.
 Backtested performance is purely hypothetical and does not reflect actual trading in clients’ accounts.
 Backtesting differs from actual performance, because it utilizes the retroactive application of a model that was designed with the benefit of hindsight.